outlet with elongated slots

 strip.
 A 30 cm Tap-A-Line can accommodate a maximum of eight earthed

 plugs.
 Note that the outlet is not polarized, also when

 Part of the information leaflet that came with each Tap-A-Line.
 Among others it gives a long list of useful applications.
 It lists most of the electrical equipment that could be found in 1960s-70s homes, offices, workshops, studios, farms, factories, construction sites and research laboratories.

 McFarlin's electric convenience outlet with continuous slot has inspired other people to design comparable outlets.
-One of them is the Node 12050 Electrical Outlet, a relatively new type of wall outlet by Metaphys (Osaka, Japan).
+One of them is the Node 12050 Outlet designed by Metaphys (Osaka, Japan).
 An interesting concept, but it seems questionable whether it ever will be approved and produced.

 |D i g i t a l M u s e u m o f||P l u g s a n d S o c k e t s|